Online Learning Academic Support

 Ask for the director of the office or the person in charge.

-Explain to your contact person that you are taking an online course with Mercy College and you are inquiring about the possibility of their office providing a proctor to administer your paper/pencil midterm and/or final exam.
+Explain to your contact person that you are taking an online course with Mercy University and you are inquiring about the possibility of their office providing a proctor to administer your paper/pencil midterm and/or final exam.
 (Some colleges refer to this as "courtesy testing.)

 Note: Students must make arrangements to pay the proctor themselves, if necessary.